sruffner/XSort/xsort/assets/edits.md

   observed for the unit.
 - 'snr': The signal-to-noise observed on the unit's primary channel (float).
 - 'template': A 1D Numpy array holding the unit's mean spike waveform as recorded on the primary channel.
-The waveform spans 10-ms and is in microvolts..
+The waveform spans 10-ms and is in microvolts.